taranrai/taranrai/README.md

 I do data science and AI/ML things.

 - 🎓 **Education:** PhD in AI/ML for Digital Pathology, MSc in Data Science, Bachelors in Economics and Finance
-- 🛠️ **Expertise:** Data Science, AI/ML Engineering, AI/ML in Digital Pathology, LLM applications in business
+- 🤔 **Interests:** Data Science, AI/ML Engineering, AI/ML in Digital Pathology, LLM applications in business
-- 🤔 **Interests:** AI/ML in Healthcare (Veterinary and Human), Finance, AgriTech and more

 Most of my projects are private.
 Feel free to contact me for more information.